You can count on having issues with your computer.

 System Restore will solve problems 95% of the time (as mentioned earlier, sophisticated malware can

 your personal files such as documents, emails or

 photos, but any software installed after the restore date will need

 Prevention is the Key to Security

-sure you have antivirus software installed on your computer.
-Windows
+critical that you have antivirus software to protect your computer.
+If

 Microsoft Security Essentials.
 Both Defender and